seanbechhofer/EuroPi/software/contrib/switcheroo.md

 - knob_1: unused
 - knob_2: Signal offset

-- button_1: Short Press: Select operating mode
+- button_1: Short Press: reduce number of outputs.
+Long Press: Select operating mode
-- button_2: Short Press: Cycle through numbers of outputs
+- button_2: Short Press: increase number of outputs.

 - output_n: Mirrored input or zero depending on selection

 # Operation

 The app reads a signal from the analog input and then pipes the resulting value to the selected output.
-Value at unselected outputs is zero.
+The value at unselected outputs is zero.
 The value from knob 2 is also added to the output, allowing for operation without an input value -- for example providing a constant value for triggers/gates.

 ## Basic Usage
 1. Connect a clock input to the Digital input